iz-sai/instrumental-assignment-iz/README.md

 # EventCounter

 Simple event counter with 1 second granularity.
+It provides ability to keep track of number of events happened within 1 second long bins, and retrieve number of events that happened over a user-specified amount of time until current time.

 ## Installation